Georgia Department of Economic Development

-The Georgia Department of Economic Development (GDEcD) is a department of the State of Georgia (United States).
-The department plans, manages and mobilizes state resources to attract new business investment to Georgia, drive the expansion of existing industry and small business, locate new markets for Georgia products, inspire tourists to visit Georgia and promote the state as a top destination for arts events and film, music and digital entertainment projects.
+The Georgia Department of Economic Development (GDEcD) is a department of the state of Georgia, United States.
+The GDEcD is responsible for managing resources to attract new business investments to Georgia, expand Georgia's existing industries and businesses, locate new markets for Georgian products, and promote and fund entertainment projects produced in the state.

 History

 Originally named the Georgia Department of Commerce, the agency was established by law in 1949.
 Governor Herman Talmadge appointed the first five-member board under the Official Code of Georgia Annotated sections 50-7-1 through 50-7-41.
 George C. Gaines served as the first commissioner.

 Leadership

-Pat Wilson was appointed Commissioner of the Georgia Department of Economic Development (GDEcD) by Governor Nathan Deal in November 2016.
+Pat Wilson was appointed Commissioner of the Georgia Department of Economic Development by Governor Nathan Deal in November 2016.
 As Commissioner, he leads the state agency responsible for creating jobs and investment in Georgia through business recruitment and expansion, international trade and tourism, as well as the arts, film and music industries.
 Christopher M. Carr served as Commissioner from November 2013 until his appointment as state Attorney General in November 2016.